WWT Slimbridge: History

 The Wildlife and Wetland Trust at Slimbridge was set up by Peter Scott and opened on 10 November 1946, as a centre for research and conservation.
 In a move unusual at the time, he opened the site to the public so that everyone could enjoy access to nature.

 This modest beginning developed in time into the formation of the Wildfowl & Wetlands Trust, the only United Kingdom charity to promote the protection of wetland birds and their habitats, both in Britain and internationally.
 Although starting out at Slimbridge, the Wildfowl & Wetlands Trust now owns or manages nine other reserves in Britain, and advocates for wetlands and conservation issues world-wide.
-WWT Consulting is an offshoot of the Wildlife & Wetland Trust and is based at Slimbridge.
+WWT Consulting is an offshoot of the trust and is based at Slimbridge.
 It provides ecological surveys and assessments, and offers consultancy services in wetland habitat design, wetland management, biological waste-water treatment systems and the management of reserves and their visitor centres.
-The Queen in later years became Patron to the WWT, and Prince Charles became the President.
+The Queen in later years became Patron of the WWT, and Prince Charles became the President.

 A bust of founder Sir Peter Scott by Jacqueline Shackleton was completed in 1986 and is on display in the grounds.
 His wife Philippa, Lady Scott, sat for Jon Edgar as part of his Environmental Series of heads, and a bronze was unveiled in the visitor centre in December 2011.
 A sculpture by Peter Scott's mother, Kathleen Scott, entitled: Here Am I, Send Me, originally commissioned for West Downs Preparatory School, is also on display in the grounds.